grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 The main formatting rules have to do with code indentation.
 This is what really helps make the code base look consistent.
 Always 2 spaces (and let’s not get started on tabs vs spaces)!

-How curly braces are used for block layouts is another important stylistic look.
+How curly braces should be used for block layouts is another important stylistic choice.
 The most common styles are Egyptian versus C-style, and we’ve gone for Egyptian:

 ```sh
 if (conditional) {